BarbzCodez/BarbzCodez/README.md

 2. On the left menu, click on **Clone Repository**.
 3. On the top bar, click on **Clone From GitHub**.
 4. Click on the one named `YourGitHubName/YourGitHubName.github.io`.
-   - In the example below, the repository is called `BarbTutorial/BarbTutorial.github.io`.
+   - In this example, the repository is called `BarbTutorial/BarbTutorial.github.io`.
 5. Click on the folder where you are going to store a copy of the repository.
    - I recommend having a dedicated folder called **GitHub Projects** under **Local Disk C:** to store all your cloned repositories.
 6. If you get a popup window, click on  **Open**.